GLOBAL MARKETS-Stocks rise on Japan's liquidity surge, oil slips

 Italian and Spanish government bond yields crept higher as investors took profits on recent gains in lower-rated debt, which has been driven by demand for yield in an easy monetary policy environment.

-Since the Bank of Japan unveiled its radical stimulus program a week ago, the dollar has gained a whopping 7 percent, yields on major government bonds have fallen and MSCI's world equity index has hit levels last seen in June 2008.
+Since the Bank of Japan unveiled its radical stimulus program a week ago, the dollar has gained about 7 percent, yields on major government bonds have fallen and MSCI's world equity index has hit levels last seen in June 2008.

 The latest gains in equities have been helped by evidence of an economic recovery in China - notably signs of growing domestic demand and easier credit - and by indications from the European Central Bank last week that it may cut rates.